Popular Data Validation Techniques for Analytics & Why You Need Them

 • Freshness testing via a tool like dbt to determine how “fresh” your source data is (aka how up-to-date and healthy it is).

-• Distributional tests with a tool like Great Expectations to get alerts when datasets or samples don’t match the expected inputs and make sure that changes made to your tracking don’t mess up existing data streams.
+• Distributional tests with a tool like to get alerts when datasets or samples don’t match the expected inputs and make sure that changes made to your tracking don’t mess up existing data streams.

 Data validation techniques in the warehouse